 Certification is achieved through attending 150 credits worth of workshops and courses.
 For further details on the Certificate of Public Librarianship program please read the following information and contact Joy Worland, the Consultant for Continuing Education, with any questions.

-The Certificate of Public Librarianship has been directed for the last 25 years by the Vermont Department of Libraries (VTLIB) and the Certification Board.
+The Certificate of Public Librarianship has been directed for the last 25 years by the Vermont Department of Libraries (VTLIB).
 The program is designed to meet the Minimum Standards for Vermont Public Libraries which state that the library director, "possesses a library science degree, a Vermont certificate of library training, or has actively worked toward one of these in the past twelve months."
 This standard refers specifically to the head librarian of a library.

 A Certificate of Public Librarianship is awarded upon completion of 150 Continuing Education Units.
 These credits are accumulated through participation in classes offered by the Vermont Department of Libraries (VTLIB) and/or approved public librarianship courses offered by other organizations.
 Candidates may substitute credits from an independent study or internship project for course work with approval.

 Records related to an individual's credits are maintained by VTLIB.
 Credits are recorded from workshop attendance sheets in consultation with the instructor.

 School Library Media Specialist certification and Public Librarianship certification are not equivalent or interchangeable.
 Each case of a school librarian wishing to obtain public library certification will be considered individually.
 At a minimum, school librarians will be required to attend classes on collection development and public library administration.